 Scholarship Chairs report to the Program Manager of Volunteer Engagement.

 - Cal alumna or alumnus in good standing with the Alumni Scholarships Department and Cal Alumni Association.

 - Resident of the district/region.

-- Substantial availability (4-8 hours per week, fluctuating) from May to June 2017 (Note: time required varies greatly depending on district and number of finalists to interview).
+- Substantial availability (4-8 hours per week, fluctuating) in June 2020 (Note: time required varies greatly depending on region and number of finalists to interview).

-- Ability to secure a venue for one (maybe two) interview events between May 20 to June 3, 2017.
+- Ability to secure a venue for one (maybe two) interview events in June 2020.
 Note: CAA does not provide funding.

-- Availability to host one (maybe two) interview events—and likely make-up virtual interviews for students who are unable to travel to the interview site—between May and June 2017.
+- Availability to host one (maybe two) interview events—and likely make-up virtual interviews for students who are unable to travel to the interview site—June 2020.

 Build a strong local team:

 - Train all volunteers before permitting them to serve on an interview panel.